Covid-19 and self-isolation in the New Forest area - Local Help

 About travel overseas: https://www.gov.uk/guidance/travel-advice-novel-coronavirus

-All schools will be closed after 20 March 2020 until further notice, except for specific children who will be notified (e.g. children of key workers).
+All schools are closed since 20 March 2020 until further notice, except for specific children who will be notified (e.g. children of key workers).

 Phone: 0800 046 8687